Home

 War on the Margins by Libby Cone

-Update: A revised edition of War on the Margins will be published by the U.K. press Duckworth on July 23, 2009.
+Update: A revised edition of War on the Margins was published by the U.K. press Duckworth on July 23, 2009.
 This was a promising novel in its self-published edition, so the new edition is likely to be well worth reading.
 The following brief critique refers to the self-published edition, not the new, revised edition.

 How much I read: 94 pages